Danvil/dasp/README.md

 To enable OpenNI you have to enable the CMake flag `DASP_HAS_OPENNI` and set the CMake variable `OPENNI_INCLUDE_DIR` to the OpenNI include directory (normally `/path/to/OpenNI/Include`).

-OpenNI only works for me under Ubuntu/Linux, if I edit the file `/usr/include/ni/XnPlatform.h` and replace line 74 with `#include "Linux-x86/XnPlatformLinux-x86.h"`

 Getting started
 ----